PSC-PublicHealth/pFRED/doc/FRED_UserGuide.rst

 Antiviral drugs
 ---------------

+TBD.

 School closure
 --------------

 FRED includes two school closure policies: global and individual.
 There are two triggers for the global school closure policy (``school_closure_policy = global``).
 First, all schools decide to close on the simulation day specified by the parameter ``school_closure_day``, unless that parameter is negative.
 Second, all schools decide to close if the population attack rate exceeds a threshold (``school_closure_threshold``).
 With either trigger, school closure is delayed by a number of days indicated by parameter ``school_closure_delay``.
 Schools reopen after a number of days indicated by parameter ``school_closure_period``.

 If the individual school closure policy is selected (``school_closure_policy = individual``), then each school is closed if the attack rate within the school exceeds a threshold (``school_closure_threshold``).
 School closure is delayed by a number of days indicated by parameter ``school_closure_delay``.
 Schools reopen after a number of days indicated by parameter ``school_closure_period``, but may close again if the school attack rate exceeds the threshold.

 The default is no school closure policy: ``school_closure_policy = none``

 School are always closed on weekends.
 All schools also close for the summer if the parameter ``school_summer_schedule`` is set.
 In that case, schools are closed between the dates specified by parameters ``school_summer_start`` and ``school_summer_end``, inclusive.

 For details, see ``School.cc``.